 - These pre-tax deductions lower your taxable income, so you pay less income tax.

 - The District adopted the carryover provision.
 This provision allows you to carryover a maximum of $550.00 unused funds into the next plan year.
 Unused funds remaining as of June 30 each year will be subject to the carryover provision.

 - Any unclaimed funds in excess of the $550.00 carryover allowance remaining in your account as of June 30 will be forfeited.

 - Visit American Fidelity's website or click HERE for a list of qualified expenses.
 As part of the healthcare reform legislation, over-the-counter items NO LONGER qualify unless you have a physician's prescription.

 - Employees who participate in the medical flexible spending account have two choices for reimbursement - using a FSA debit card or submitting reimbursement claim requests (direct deposit is mandatory for reimbursement requests).

-The FSA Debit card is a convenient and fast way to pay for eligible health care expenses at medical and dental offices, hospitals, health care clinics, dedicated pharmacies and online pharmacies.
-It works similar to a bank account debit card because it removes funds from your Health Care Reimbursement Account.
+The FSA debit card is a convenient and fast way to pay for eligible health care expenses at medical and dental offices, hospitals, health care clinics, dedicated pharmacies and online pharmacies.
+It works like a bank account debit card because it removes funds from your Health Care Reimbursement Account.
 By using the card to purchase eligible expenses, you avoid paying for a purchase with money out of your pocket and waiting for reimbursement.
 The debit card is only available for qualified health care account purchases and you may be required to submit your receipts for documentation.
 American Fidelity offers additional Health FSA debit cards for qualified dependents.